 - Diet: Gluten Free

-- 1 tablespoon extra virgin olive oil
+- 2 tablespoons extra virgin olive oil

-- 1 14-ounce can chopped tomatoes
+- 1 14-ounce can chopped or pureed tomatoes

-- 2 carrots, grated
+- 2 carrots, finely chopped

 - 4 cups chicken or vegetable broth